AJChapman/acthpa-website/Articles/fences.md

 ---
-title: "The Unforeseen Dangers of Ground-Handling Paragliders -- Fences"
+title: "The Unforeseen Dangers of Ground-Handling Paragliders - Fences"
 author: Matt Smith
 tags: [ground-handling, paraglider, safety]
 description: One man's unfortunate yet amusing encounters with fences
 ---

-# The Unforeseen Dangers of Ground-Handling Paragliders -- Fences

 We all know that ground handling when conditions are dangerous is, well dangerous, but what about when the conditions are perfect?
 What are the